Degrees of incomputability, realizability and constructive reverse mathematics: Introduction

 Here, a regular Cauchy real is a real $x$ which is represented by a sequence $(q_n)_{n\in\om}$ of rational numbers such that $|q_n-q_m|<2^{-n}$ for any $m\geq n$.
 As mentioned above, under countable choice ${\sf AC}_{\om,2}$, we have

-Even if countable choice, Markov's principle, etc.~are absent, we have the forward implications, cf.~Berger et al.~\cite{BIKN}; however we will see that the implications are strict under the absence of countable choice.
+Even if countable choice, Markov's principle, etc.~are absent, we have the forward implications; see Berger et al.~\cite{BIKN}.
+Ishihara and Nemoto (in private communication) asked what happens to the backward implications under the absence of the axiom of countable choice.